Thanks for visiting. Enjoy this FREE BOOK on Communication

 Are You Doing What You Can?

 Reaching out to others is one of those things that can be helpful when stuck in relational conflict.
-Our journey was never meant to be an isolated one (Genesis 2:18).
+God did not intend for our journey to be an isolated one (Genesis 2:18).
 Don’t hold back from seeking help.
 If you have followed Matthew’s template for restoring someone (Matthew 18:15-17) and he is not changing, pray about where you can find help.

 No wife is biblically bound to submit to a sinful husband in every way.
 You are not called to be a doormat to him, and you’re not called to be his authority.
 Those two extremes do not leave you without options.
-You may need to go outside his authority to find a biblical authority that can help you guys.
+You may need to go outside his authority to find a biblical authority that can help your marriage.

 Are You Assessing Yourself?